Our Solid Core Composite Doors lead the way when it comes to both style and security

 Fit and Forget

-None of our doors requires painting or any other maintenance.
+None of our composite front doors requires painting or any other maintenance.
 We recommend cleaning to keep them looking their best, which can be done in conjunction with having your windows cleaned.

 The glass in our solid core composite doors is supplied as double glazed with a standard B rating for energy efficiency.
 If you require triple glazing, you can select from the Zinc range, which includes a choice of design options.
 Each of our front door styles includes a selection of glazing designs.
 Depending on your requirement for extra light or privacy, you can decide on how translucent you want the glass to be.
 To add a personal touch to your front door, you can include coloured glazing or a house number.